CRFCSDAU/EH6126_data_analysis_tutorials/Unit_1_Review/Change_scores/Change_scores.md

 ![](Change_scores_files/figure-html/unnamed-chunk-19-1.png)<!-- -->

-And now we can get the actually calcuate the observed % of p-values for each model that are < 0.05.
+And now we can get the actually calculate the observed % of p-values for each model that are < 0.05.

 ```r